openethereum/openethereum.github.io/Using-Parity-with-Mist.md

+---
-# Using Parity with Mist
+title: Using Parity with Mist
+---

 As of version 1.2, Parity works with the [Ethereum Foundation Wallet ("Mist")](https://github.com/ethereum/mist/releases).